Oklahoma City Thunder all-time roster

-The following is a list of players, both past and current, who played in at least in one game for the Seattle SuperSonics (1967–2008) or Oklahoma City Thunder (2008–present) National Basketball Association (NBA) franchise.
+The following is a list of players, both past and current, who played in at least in one game for Oklahoma City Thunder (2008–present) National Basketball Association (NBA) franchise.
+For players who played at least one game before relocation and rebranding see Seattle SuperSonics all-time roster (1967–2008).

 Players

 Note: Statistics are correct through the end of the season.